njligames/mailacoconut-ios/Pods/PayPal-iOS-SDK/README.md

+**Important**: PayPal Mobile SDKs are now Deprecated and only existing integrations are supported.
+For all new integrations, use [Braintree Direct](https://www.braintreepayments.com/products/braintree-direct) in [supported countries](https://www.braintreepayments.com/country-selection).
+In other countries, use [Express Checkout](https://developer.paypal.com/docs/accept-payments/express-checkout/ec-braintree-sdk/get-started/) and choose the Braintree SDK integration option.

 PayPal iOS SDK
 ==============

-The PayPal iOS SDK makes it easy to add PayPal and credit card payments to mobile apps.
+The PayPal iOS SDK makes it easy to add PayPal payments to mobile apps.

 ![SDK screenshots](docs/sdk-screens.png)